Updated: March 11th, 2021

 Whether you’re a casual gamer, or one that spends numerous hours daily fighting off bogies in Call of Duty, having an ergonomic gaming chair to support your heroic efforts is more important than it sounds.
 Due to the long hours sitting in the same position when we game, it’s no surprise that musculoskeletal issues such as back and neck pain, hand stiffness and even carpal tunnel syndrome are so prevalent among gamers.

 In this guide I handpick the best 7 ergonomic gaming chairs you should get if you’re on a budget.
-In fact, all of them are below $100 (prices subject to change), allowing you to game in more comfort and increased health for little more than a copy of the latest AAA game.
+In fact, all of them are below or around $100 (prices subject to change), allowing you to game in more comfort and increased health for little more than a copy of the latest AAA game.
 It’s a no brainer really.
 You simply won’t find better gaming chairs in this price range.

 |Dimensions||20.5” x 19.8” x 46.6–50.5” (L x W x H)|